 Golan campers continue to enjoy a full schedule of camp activities, broadened to include one optional late night at camp.
 Their choice periods (chugim) increase to five times a week, when they can explore activities that interest them the most.

 Golan campers participate in Maccabiah activities twice a week.

 Kinneret (choice of mixed or separate gender bunks, grade 5 and 6)

 We keep Kinneret campers engaged with choice periods (chugim) seven times a week and one optional overnight.
 They participate in Maccabiah two or three times a week, with more activities to choose from as part of the competition.

 Kfar (choice of mixed or separate gender bunks, grade 6 and 7)

 Kfar campers enjoy eight to ten weekly activity choices (chugim), when they can explore activities that interest them the most.
 Maccabiah increases to three or four times each week, and campers are on teams with Kibbutz and CITs as well.

 The Kibbutz program is a unique opportunity for campers to experience greater independence and responsibility.
 They enjoy what feels like a partial overnight camp experience within Grossman.

-Kibbutz campers form a special community and have the opportunity to sleep at camp two nights each week, help cook their own meals, handle daily work assignments and participate in community service projects.
+Kibbutz campers are no longer separated into bunks.
+Rather, they form one special community and have the opportunity to sleep at camp two nights each week (only one night weeks 1 and 2), help cook their own meals, handle daily work assignments and participate in community service projects.
 They also participate in all camp activities, including Maccabiah.
 In addition, Kibbutz campers enjoy special off-site trips during both day and evening hours.
 Informal learning about Israel comes naturally as part of the Kibbutz Grossman lifestyle.

 Counselor in Training (boys and girls, grade 10)